andrew/ultimate-awesome/README.md

 - [awesome-feishu](https://github.com/awesome-feishu/awesome-feishu) - Awesome lists about 飞书.
 - [awesome-online-tools](https://github.com/Bakumon/awesome-online-tools) - 🔨 A series of small, beautiful and practical online tools.
 - [awesome-remote-sensing-visual-generative-models](https://github.com/bili-sakura/awesome-remote-sensing-visual-generative-models) - A curated list of awesome remote sensing visual generative models, papers, datasets, and resources.
 This repository focuses exclusively on satellite images and excludes aerial images, street-view images, and their applications.
+- [many-ppt-skills](https://github.com/brycewang-stanford/many-ppt-skills) - Every AI slide-deck skill worth knowing, on one page — both the HTML and native-PPTX routes, compared on what actually decides the choice rather than on star count.
+Bilingual, auto-refreshed.
 - [aisources](https://github.com/bst04/aisources) - List of all the AI tools and resources.
 - [awesome-tsetlin-machine](https://github.com/cair/awesome-tsetlin-machine) - A curated list of Tsetlin Machine research.
 - [awesome-cardano](https://github.com/CardanoUmbrella/awesome-cardano) - A curated list of awesome things related to the Cardano project.